Hema-Kandasamy/BM-Task/README.md

 ## Core Data
 Included core data model and it's method to fetch/ save/ delete.
 Since this is two page application and getting data from server on the first time can be used and passed across.
-So, you can use core data vlaues when in offline.
+So, you can use core data values when in offline.

-##Custome Radio button
+## Custom Radio button
 Included custom radio button class.
 It is independent of the project.
 This files just can be added and create a new framework from Xcode easily.

+## RXSwift
+We can also do MVVM with RxSwift, Yet to be implmented